NigelEarle/AWS-CSA-Notes-2018/The-Well-Architected-Framework/README.md

 QA mechanisms should be in place to automatically roll back failed deployments.

 Responses should follow a pre-defined playbook that includes stakeholders, the escalation process and procedures.
 Escalation paths should be defined and include both functional and hierarchical escalation capabilities.
-Heirarchical escalation should be automated and escalated priority should result in stakeholder notifications.
+Hierarchical escalation should be automated and escalated priority should result in stakeholder notifications.

 **What questions should you be asking yourself?**